cypherpunklab/manifesto/README.md

 # A Cypherpunk's Manifesto

 ## Inscribe
-**Inscribe your manifesto by downloading the `manifesto.html` file [HERE](https://github.com/cypherpunklab/manifesto/blob/main/manifesto.html) and inscribing it.**
+**Inscribe the manifesto by downloading the `manifesto.html` file [HERE](https://github.com/cypherpunklab/manifesto/blob/main/manifesto.html) and inscribing it.**

 ## Run your own Bitcoin and Ord node
-We recommend running your own [bitcoin node](https://bitcoincore.org/en/download/), along with running [ord](https://github.com/ordinals/ord#installation) to inscribe from your own node.
+We recommend running your own [bitcoin node](https://bitcoincore.org/en/download/), along with running [ord](https://github.com/ordinals/ord#installation) to inscribe using your own node.
-If you need help setting up your node don't hesitate to reach out on the Cypherpunk Ghosts [discord](https://discord.gg/kayEReCgVG) and also the official ordianals [discord](https://discord.com/invite/ordinals).
+If you need help setting up your node do not hesitate to reach out on the Cypherpunk Ghosts [discord](https://discord.gg/kayEReCgVG) and also the official ordianals [discord](https://discord.com/invite/ordinals).
-You should get at least a `1tb ssd` to run your Bitcoin node because the blockchain with the ord index is about 600gb.
+You should ensure to have at least a `1tb ssd` to run your Bitcoin node as the blockchain with the ord index is about 600gb.

 Here is a good 2 part video on how to setup your node: https://youtu.be/zXlvkOSVM9M

-How to inscribe from you node
+How to inscribe from you node: https://youtu.be/LXrUu8WOrHo
-https://youtu.be/LXrUu8WOrHo

 *<ins>Again you should run your own node</ins>*